voutilad/rp-connect-python/README.md

 popular Python modules:

 ### `requests`
-Works best in `legacy` mode.
-Known to cause deadlocks on shutdown in `single` mode.
-Currently, can panic `multi` mode on some systems.
+Works best in `isolated_legacy` mode.
+Currently, can panic `isolated` mode on some systems.

 > While `requests` is pure Python, it does hook into some modules that
 > are not.
 Still identifying a race condition causing memory corruption
-> in `multi` mode.
+> in `isolated` mode.

 ### `numpy`
-Recommends `single` mode as explicitly does not support Python sub-interpreters (_a la_ `multi` or `legacy` modes).
-May work in `legacy`, but be careful.
+Recommends `global` mode as explicitly does not support Python sub-interpreters.
+May work in `isolated_legacy`, but be careful.

 ### `pandas`
-Depends on `numpy`, so might be best used in `single` mode if stability is a concern.
-Works fine with the `pickle` support for passing DataFrames, but might not be the most efficient way for passing data around a long pipeline.
+Depends on `numpy`, so might be best used in `global` mode if stability is a concern.
+Works fine with the `pickle` support for passing DataFrames, but might not be the most efficient way for passing data around a long pipeline, so `global` might be preferable to isolated modes.

 An [example](./examples/pandas.yaml) that shows filtering a DataFrame and using `pickle` to pass it from the `input` to the `processor`: